Chapter Contents:

 Tasks:

-- The collection is re-housed into archival containers and any loose materials/documents should be foldered and minimally identified.
+• The collection is re-housed into archival containers and any loose materials/documents should be foldered and minimally identified.

-- The AV archivist conducts a survey of any audiovisual material in the collection to assess its needs and enable any necessary critical intervention.
+• The AV archivist conducts a survey of any audiovisual material in the collection to assess its needs and enable any necessary critical intervention.
 Data is gathered to track the condition of the media and its housing, format, intellectual content and dates as known from existing labels, and assessments of its likely rights status and uniqueness of the content.
 If housing of audiovisual material is found to be broken, deteriorating, unsupportive, or non-existent, the AV Archivist will re-house it at the time of the survey.
 If motion picture film is found in the collection, it will be inspected, documented in the film inspection database, cored, re-canned, leadered, AD tested, and its container barcoded so that it may be stored in separate cold storage.
 Film re-housing will take place as soon as possible following the survey.
-A large film series may receive only minimal intervention upon accession, depending on its condition, to be fully inspected and re-housed at a later date.
+A large film series may receive only minimal intervention upon accession, depending on its condition, to be fully inspected and re-housed later.

 Level 2: Minimal-Level (Accelerated) Processing